A Boarding School of Care

 At Lawrence College, pastoral care is not an afterthought — it is woven into the very fabric of the institution.
 As a fully residential boarding school, Lawrence College is responsible for the total welfare of its students: their academic progress, physical health, emotional wellbeing, spiritual development and social growth.

 This holistic approach to student welfare has been central to the Lawrence College ethos since its founding.
-Sir Henry Lawrence's original vision was for a caring community where boys far from home would be nurtured and supported as well as educated.
+Maj Gen Sir Henry Montgomery Lawrence's original vision was for a caring community where boys far from home would be nurtured and supported as well as educated.
 That vision remains fully alive today.

 The House System